gravitational/teleport/rfd/0173-terraform-machine-id.md

 #### MachineID joining

-The Terraform provider will be able to take a MachineID token and join method to join the Teleport cluster.
+The Terraform provider will be able to take a MachineID token and join method to join the Teleport cluster without the need to configure and run a sidecar tbot process.

-The Terraform provider will run an in-process `tbot` instance and generate a client with automatically-rotated certificates.
+The Terraform provider will run an in-process `tbot` instance and generate a client with automatic cert-renewal.
 The `tbot` instance will not persist its certificates on the disk.

 A typical GitHub actions provider configuration would look like: